jgraph/www.diagrams.net-source/_posts/2019-07-10-gitlab-support.md

 1. Go to your user settings in GitLab - click on your profile image in the top right, then on _Settings_.
 2. Go to the _Applications_ section on the left, and scroll down to the bottom.
-3. Click on the red _Revoke_ button to the right of the application to deauthorise access to your GitLab account.
+3. Click on the red _Revoke_ button to the right of the application to de-authorise access to your GitLab account.

 <img src="/assets/img/blog/revoke-access-gitlab.png" style="max-width:100%;height:auto;" alt="Revoke access to your account and repositories from within your GitLab user settings">